 The Brown Sugar Glazed Meatloaf

-M meatloaf has a sweet, brown sugar glaze on top and a little bit on the bottom.
-Before making the loaf itself, I make the glaze by combining ketchup, brown sugar, and little salt.
-I let it sit for a moment so that the sugar can dissolve a bit in the ketchup.
-Then I spoon about 1/3 cup on the bottom of my loaf pan.
-I set the rest aside and get started on making the loaf.
+This meatloaf has a sweet, brown sugar glaze on top and a little bit on the bottom.
+Before making the loaf itself, make the glaze by combining ketchup, brown sugar, and little salt.
+Let it sit for a moment so that the sugar can dissolve a bit in the ketchup.
+Then spoon about 1/3 cup on the bottom of your loaf pan.
+Set the rest aside and get started on making the loaf.

-I chop my onion into chunks and prepare my bell pepper by removing the top, bottom, and insides.
-I place them in my food processor and pulsate until they are diced.
-Then I add the meat, bread crumbs, egg, milk, and 1/3 cup of the glaze.
-I process it all in my food processor until the mixture is thoroughly blended.
+Chop the onion into chunks and prepare the bell pepper by removing the top, bottom, and insides.
+Place them in your food processor and pulsate until they are diced.
+Then add the meat, bread crumbs, egg, milk, and 1/3 cup of the glaze.
+Process it all in your food processor until the mixture is thoroughly blended.

-I then place the meat mixture into my loaf pan and pat the top smooth.
-Then I spoon the remaining brown sugar glaze on top and bake it for an hour at 350 degrees.
+Next, place the meat mixture into my loaf pan and pat the top smooth.
+Spoon the remaining brown sugar glaze on top and bake it for an hour at 350 degrees.

 - ¾ cup ketchup